PlayStation Vita Architecture (Part 1)

 Speaking of backwards compatibility, Kermit doesn’t include the Media Engine [26], although being a black box means that the software doesn’t care about what’s behind the scenes.
 Thus, the functions of that co-CPU are replicated through Venezia instead.

 For the remaining I/O, MIPS is not physically connected to the rest of the hardware, only the Cortex-A9 is.
-Thus, the PSP emulation software (running on the MIPS CPU) requests services to the ARM CPU by following a protocol called ‘Remote Procedure Call’ (RPC) [27] [28].
+Thus, the PSP emulation software (running on the MIPS CPU) requests services to the ARM CPU by following the ‘Remote Procedure Call’ (RPC) model [31] [32].

 Finally, 64 MB of CDRAM are also reserved for this service.
-Those 16 KB of SRAM are also allocated to the PSP emulator [29], as original PSP games would expect to find.
+Those 16 KB of ‘Scratchpad’ I mentioned before are actually housed within the MIPS CPU [33], and are subsequently allocated to the PSP emulator [34], as original PSP games would expect to find.

 Next: Graphics